aaaaaa123456789/gb-debug-information/debuginfo.md

 Blocks can contain raw data or a table.
-A table is an array of elements, typically structures, which are all the same size; if a block contains a table, the table will be the entire block, with no other data before or after it.
+A table is an array of elements, typically structures, which are all the same size; if a block contains a table, the table will be the entire contents of the block, with no other data before or after it.
 (However, other blocks can reference that block, and thus its table, augmenting it with ancillary data.)

 Blocks MAY be of any size, subject to any constraints in their definitions as given in this document.